Yidaotus/yidaou-web2/README.md

 ## My Homepage

-written in TypeScript using Gatsby.
+written in TypeScript using NextJS.
 Feel free to clone!

 ## Getting Started